john-hawkins/projit/docs/paper/joss.md

-Software approaches to managing scientific data, processes and meta-data are typically either built as front-ends for specific scientific domains [@Howe2008;@Pettit:2010] or they are designed to faciliate interoperability between different technology stacks [@Subramanian2013].
-Machine learning focused frameworks tend to focus on solving problems of model training and deployment for specific technologies [@Alberti:2018;@MolnerDomenech:2020], and hence have limited generality.
+Software approaches to managing scientific data, processes and meta-data are typically either built as front-ends for specific scientific domains [@Howe2008;@Pettit:2010] or they are designed to facilitate interoperability between different technology stacks [@Subramanian2013].
+Machine learning project frameworks tend to solve problems of model training and deployment for specific technologies [@Alberti:2018;@MolnerDomenech:2020], and hence have limited application for general data science work.

 `Projit` is a Python package for managing data science project meta-data inside a simple local JSON store.
-It provides a CLI tool for interrogating this data so that the current state of a project can easily be assessed and understood.
-The API for `projit` was designed so that it can be included in arbitrary python scripts to locate datasets, register experiments and store results along with hyper-parameters.
+It provides a CLI tool for interrogating this data so that the project can easily be assessed and understood.
+The API for `projit` was designed so that the package can be included in python scripts to locate datasets, register experiments and store results along with hyper-parameters.

 The `projit` datastore is light-weight so it can be saved with code inside a source code repository.
-Allowing future users to interrogate the experiment history of project.
-This is useful for both project continuation, auditing/repeatability and opening the possibility of scripted meta-data analysis.
-The `projit` package has been used in a number of scientific publications to manage the results of machine learning experiments into systematic reviews for biomedical projects [@Hawkins+Tivey:2024] and the analysis of text features derived from URLS [@Hawkins:2023].
-In addition, `projit` has been used by the author inside multiple industry based proprietary machine learning projects.
+Allowing future users to interrogate the experiment history of a project.
+This is useful for project continuation, auditing/repeatability and opening the possibility of scripted meta-data analysis.
+The `projit` package has been used in a number of scientific publications to manage the results of machine learning experiments into biomedical literature reviews [@Hawkins+Tivey:2024] and the analysis of text features derived from URLS [@Hawkins:2023].
+In addition, `projit` has been used by inside multiple commercial machine learning projects.

 # Methodology

-The core design principle of projit is that data science projects should be structured as loosely coupled components.
-Meaning, dependency is inevitable, but it should be kept to an absolute minimum.
+The core design principle of projit is that data science projects should be structured as loosely coupled components, with shared meta-data.
+Some dependency is inevitable, but it should be kept to an absolute minimum.
 For example, experiments depend on a data processing pipeline, but do not need to depend on anything but the output of that process.
 Experiments should be able to be executed in parallel, so that they can be